sterpe/vim-jslint/README.md

 ##Performance

-If you use `jslint.vim` and/or `jshint.vim` to check javascript code at real time, you will find that the cursor moves slowly, especially on windows.
+If you use `jslint.vim` and/or `jshint.vim` to check JavaScript code at real time, you will find that the cursor moves slowly, especially on windows.

 So you should use `jslhint.vim`, for it is optimized and has good performance.